Atticweb/crossfader/README.md

-# crossfader
+# Crossfader

 This plugin is made with jQuery and Froogaloop.
 Instead of just using seekTo function from Froogaloop, this has a fadeTo function.

-It's currently in beta, so dont expect too much
+It's currently in beta, so dont expect too much.

-## init function
+## Init function

 This function builds the frame arround the video to create the fadeTo function.